digipolisantwerp/paging_aspnetcore/README.md

 ## Configuration in Startup.ConfigureServices

-The paging framework is registered in the ConfigureServices method of the Startup class.
+The paging library is registered in the ConfigureServices method of the Startup class.

 ### Code